 The ocean view soon disappears as you enter a rural stretch of trail.
 Watch for mountain bikers on this singletrack.
 A lone oak tree (you can’t miss it) makes a good lunch spot as Upper Rustic Canyon comes into view to the north.
 The trail turns northwest and passes through intermittent shade as it follows Rogers Ridge for almost five miles to Temescal Ridge Fire Road and Cathedral Rock.
 Hub Junction is denoted by an information board where two westward-leading branches of the Backbone Trail meet the Temescal Ridge Fire Road section.
 You can continue west via Eagle Spring (downhill and then up) or Eagle Rock (uphill and then down).
 Which route you choose depends on whether you want to see Eagle Rock from up close and above or from afar and below.

 The two branches meet again and you continue onto a narrow, bicycles-prohibited stretch near Musch Ranch.
-You are in the heart of Topanga State Park as you pass a small, fee-based walk-in campground (the only such campground along the trail).
+You are in the heart of Topanga State Park as you pass a small, fee-based walk-in campground (at time of writing, the only such campground along the trail).
 Lush Ceanothus lilacs line the trail as it nears Trippet Ranch, the Topanga State Park headquarters.
 This is a great place to refill your water for the last 1.1 miles of the day, which is mostly downhill and ends at the Dead Horse Trail parking area just off of busy Topanga Canyon Road.
 Total distance: 11.2 miles.